top of page

 Search

 Many couples have tried therapy before and walked away feeling discouraged.
 Maybe it turned into a blame game.
-Maybe it was too focused on communication tricks without digging deeper.
-Maybe it was led by a therapist who did not truly specialize in couples.
+Perhaps it was too focused on communication tricks without digging deeper.
+It could also have been led by a therapist who did not truly specialize in couples therapy.

 What Actually Works